Home | Morning Starters | Year 6 | Nature's Builders

 Did You Know?

 Beavers are a species of rodent that are famous for building impressive structures from wood that include dams and lodges.
-Beavers use their oversized teeth to gnaw effortlessly through tree trunks.
-Their teeth are hardened with iron, giving them a bright, rust-orange colour.
+They use their oversized teeth (hardened with iron) to gnaw effortlessly through tree trunks.
+Beavers are being reintroduced to counties across the UK after 400 years of extinction.
+Their ability to shape the environment around them can support other animals and reduce the risk of floods.

 Word Challenge